 4. Hitler himself began to entertain concerns about the size and strength of the SA, as well as the attitudes and ambitions of its leadership.
 Officers in the German Reichswehr were also concerned.

-5. In 1930 Hitler passed the leadership of the SA to Ernst Rohm, one of his longest-serving allies and a veteran of the Munich putsch.
+5. In 1930, Hitler passed the leadership of the SA to Ernst Rohm, a long-serving ally and a veteran of the Munich putsch.
 Under Rohm’s command, the SA continued to grow, reaching a membership of around three million by late 1933.